 Wire the pin as shown in the picture

 Step 7: Wire the Red LED to Pin 2 of the ATTiny85

 Put a wire in the holes shown in the photo.

 Note* The color of the wire does not matter, but it is helpful to use different collors to make it easier to see what is connected.

-Step 9: Wire the Green LED to Pin 1 of the ATTiny85
+Step 9: Wire the Ground Leg of the RGB LED